 10. Mariah Carey – “All I Want for Christmas Is You”

-Nothing says Christmas like Mariah singing ‘All I Want For Christmas Is You’.
+Nothing says Christmas like Mariah singing ‘All I Want For Christmas Is You.’
 This single was the ultimate Christmas hit in 1994.
-At the time this was the most popular December song that instantly become iconic Christmas tune.
+At the time, this was the most popular December song that instantly become an iconic Christmas tune.

 This forever-festive single is always everyone’s first-choice during the winter months.
 Every year, Mariah earns money from this single.
 Imagine having millions already and adding more money to that account with each holiday season.
 Holly Jolly Christmas, Mariah.